paradise-fi/RoFI/doc/intro/compiling.rst

 Note that if you would like to make ``setup.sh`` silent (e.g., when benchmarking or running in CI), you can pass the option ``-s`` to make it silent.

+Also, if you would like to be able to detect if you are in RoFI-aware shell, you can add the environmental variable ``ROFI_SHELL_INDICATOR`` to your prompt.
+It will show and icon of the robot and, also, the marking of currently active configuration.

 Compilation suites
 ------------------